buccaneerai/note-window-consumer/performance/2023-04-26/Demo/a.md

 Severe headache

 #### HPI
 The patient woke up with a severe headache that has persisted since around 5 AM.
-The pain was so intense that it caused nausea and vomiting.
-The patient tried taking extra strength Tylenol, but it did not alleviate the pain.
-The patient also mentioned feeling feverish the night before and having a sick child at home.
-The headache is described as the worst pain the patient has ever experienced.
+The pain is described as the worst they have ever experienced, and it has caused them to vomit due to its intensity.
+The patient felt feverish the night before and mentioned their son has been sick recently.
+They took Tylenol to alleviate the pain, but it made no difference.

 #### ROS
 - neurological: [true] headache